Kwong Yok Lam: Career

 Kwong graduated from Wah Yan College, Kowloon in 1976.
 He obtained his MBBS degree with honours from the Faculty of Medicine of the University of Hong Kong at the top of his class with the John Anderson Gold Medal, CP Fong Gold Medal in Medicine, Digby Memorial Gold Medal in Surgery, Nesta and John Gray Gold Medal in Surgery, and Gordon King Prize in Obstetrics and Gynaecology in 1983.
 He then received his MRCP in 1986; FRCPath in 1991; FHKCP, FHKAM (Medicine), FHKCPath, and FHKAM (Pathology) in 1993; MD (HK) in 1995, and FRCP (Edin) in 1997.
+Kwong was also awarded a Croucher foundation-sponsored Fellowship at The Royal Marsden Hospital in 1987.

 Kwong Yok-lam, in collaboration with Professor Cyrus Kumana, developed an innovative treatment for acute promyelocytic leukaemia at the University of Hong Kong.
 This oral arsenic-based drug, arsenic trioxide, created without external funding, has shown remarkable success with a cure rate of 98.2%.
 The treatment, safer and more cost-effective than intravenous arsenic, has replaced traditional bone marrow transplants in Hong Kong.
 This breakthrough marks Hong Kong's first drug invention.

-In 2025, Kwong along with Dr Harinder Gill and Dr Alfred Tan Keng-Tiong from the University of Hong Kong developed an oral formulation of arsenic trioxide (Oral-ATO; ARSENOL^{®}) for the treatment of acute promyelocytic leukaemia.
+In 2025, Kwong along with Dr Harinder Gill and Dr Alfred Tan Keng-Tiong from the University of Hong Kong developed an oral formulation of arsenic trioxide (Oral-ATO; ARSENOL) for the treatment of acute promyelocytic leukaemia.